jianwen-android/notes-sst-/Physics/Practical.md

 ### Testing

-- State a value for the independant variable for the procedure to test with first
+- State **1** value for the independant variable for the procedure to test with first
-- State how the dependant variable will be measured
+- State how **1** dependant variable will be measured ( show that by varying the independant variable, you will obtain different dependant variable values)
-- Reiterate "steps a to b, c amount of times" to obtain more values for the experiment
+- "Repeat steps a to b for further values of y" to obtain more values for the experiment

 ### Conclusion